openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ## Medical appointment with your endocrinologist

 ### Reporting
-You can either show your nightscout reports (https://YOUR-NS-SITE.com/report) or check [Nightscout Reporter from community member Andi Perlitz](https://nightscout-reporter.zreptil.de/)
+You can either show your nightscout reports (https://YOUR-NS-SITE.com/report) or check [Nightscout Reporter](https://nightscout-reporter.zreptil.de/)